kubernetes/enhancements/keps/sig-apps/2879-ready-pods-job-status/README.md

 #### GA

 - Every bug report is fixed.
-- Explore setting different batch periods for regular pod updates versus finished pod updates, so we can do less pod readiness updates without compromising how fast we can declare a job finished.
-- The job controller ignores the feature gate.
+- E2e test for the count of ready pods.
+- Lock the feature-gate and document deprecation of the feature-gate

 #### Deprecation

-N/A
+In GA+2 release:
+- Remove the feature gate definition
+- Job controller ignores the feature gate

 ### Upgrade / Downgrade Strategy